 Hawai'i Island Festival of Birds

-Hawai'i Island Festival of Birds – Ha'akula Manu September 15-18, 2017 - Celebrate Hawaii’s unique blend of birds – from native honeycreepers found nowhere else in the world to common backyard birds from five continents.
+Hawai'i Island Festival of Birds – Ha'akula Manu each mid-September.
+Celebrate Hawaii’s unique blend of birds – from native honeycreepers found nowhere else in the world to common backyard birds from five continents.
 The annual Hawai'i Island Festival of Birds supports the Hawai'i Island Coast to Coast Birding Trail and the Hawai'i Wildlife Center.
 2018 Theme “Back from the Brink” will feature speaker and panel presentations throughout the day.
 There will also be Keiki (children) activities and exciting announcements, including the official release of the Hawaiian Islands Bird Pack for Merlin by the Cornell Lab of Ornithology.

 Bishop Museum Hawaii